Ayomide-Ade/Cybersecurity-Portfolio/README.md

 ## 🧾 Professional Statement

-I'm a passionate Computer Science student at **Babcock University**, working towards a career in **Cybersecurity**.
+I am a passionate Computer Science student at **Babcock University**, working towards a career in **Cybersecurity**.
 I am committed to **developing secure systems**, identifying vulnerabilities, and protecting both organizations and individuals in a constantly evolving digital landscape.

 My strengths in **programming**, **critical thinking**, and **team collaboration** allow me to effectively tackle real-world technical challenges.
-I believe in **using technology responsibly** — not just to build, but to protect.
+I believe in **using technology responsibly** not just to build, but to protect.

-I’m particularly drawn to the **defensive and ethical aspects of cybersecurity**, such as **threat detection**, **secure code practices**, and **adherence to compliance standards**.
+I am particularly drawn to the **defensive and ethical aspects of cybersecurity**, such as **threat detection**, **secure code practices**, and **adherence to compliance standards**.
 These interests, paired with my core values of protecting digital assets and ensuring safe access to information, fuel my drive to contribute meaningfully to the tech industry.

 My ultimate goal is to **help organizations secure their infrastructure**, mitigate risks, and foster trust in their digital systems.